You're Doing WordPress Performance WRONG. Here's Why.

 Every WordPress plugin comes with some degree of performance impact.
 While admin-side (backend) plugins may affect your WordPress admin dashboard, many of the plugins target your front-end.
 These plugins load a lot of javascript, use cookies, do extra calculations on the client side, and this is where your website will start to slow down.
 They may also not play well with caching plugins.
 Before installing any plugin, be sure to check the performance impact.
 The more javascript and fonts you load on your website, the slower your website will be.

-To give an example from our experience working with anti-spam solutions at OOPSpam, contact form builders come with anti-spam features like hCaptcha, reCaptcha.
-If you start getting spam, you may want to enable reCaptcha on your forms.
-As shown in our previous article, reCaptcha will add extra seconds to your website loading time even if your form is simple and fast.
+To give an example from our experience working with anti-spam solutions at OOPSpam, contact form builders come with anti-spam features like hCAPTCHA, reCAPTCHA.
+If you start getting spam, you may want to enable reCAPTCHA on your forms.
+As shown in our previous article, reCAPTCHA will add extra seconds to your website loading time even if your form is simple and fast.
 For more information on how these solutions impact your website, check out The Form Plugins for Accessibility, Performance and Spam Protection article.

 If you must use a plugin for a task, look for a performance optimized one.
 While you are at it, go through every plugin you have on your website and see which ones are unnecessary or inactive, remove them.
 Remember, an inactive plugin can still slow down your site.